eeditiones/tei-publisher-app/README.md

 ## Installation

 A prebuilt version of the app can be installed from exist-db's central app repository.
-On your exist-db installation, open the package manager in the dashboard and select "TEI Publisher" for installation.
-This should automatically install dependencies such as the "TEI Publisher: Processing Model Libraries."
+On your exist-db installation, open the package manager in the dashboard and select “TEI Publisher” for installation.
+This should automatically install dependencies such as the “TEI Publisher: Processing Model Libraries.”

 **Important**: TEI Publisher from version 5.0.0 requires [eXist-db 5.0.0](https://bintray.com/existdb/releases/exist/5.0.0/view/files) or later.